SergeyTeplyakov/Blog/_posts/2019-05-21-The-Dangers-of-Task.Factory.StartNew.md

 `Task.Factory.StartNew` "wraps" the result of a given delegate into the task, and if the delegate itself returns a task, then the result is a task that creates a task.

-In this case, it means that the error handling here is completely wrong. **`_task.ContinueWith` creates a continuation of an outer task that will fail only if something will go terribly wrong with the system and the TPL will fail to create a task**.
+In this case, it means that the error handling here is completely wrong. **`_task.ContinueWith` creates a continuation of an outer task that will fail only if something will go terribly wrong with the system and the TPL will fail to launch a new thread**.
 Otherwise, the outer task will succeed "hiding" potential issues with the inner task.

 Here is a simpler example: